unruly/java-8-matchers/README.md

 [![Release Version](https://img.shields.io/maven-central/v/co.unruly/java-8-matchers.svg)](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22co.unruly%22%20AND%20a%3A%22java-8-matchers%22)
 [![Javadoc](https://javadoc-badge.appspot.com/co.unruly/java-8-matchers.svg)](https://javadoc-badge.appspot.com/co.unruly/java-8-matchers)

-Hamcrest Matchers for Java 8 features.
+**Hamcrest Matchers for Java 8 features.**

-Contains matchers for:
+The library contains matchers for the following types introduced with Java 8:

 * `java.util.Optional` (and primitive variants)
 * `java.util.Stream` (and primitive variants)
 * `java.time.Temporal` (`Instant`, `LocalDateTime`, various other calendar systems)
 * `java.time.TemporalAmount` (`Duration` and `Period`)

+In addition, there is an API to construct matchers by using lambdas to extract data from arbitrary types and apply matchers to the result.
+See examples of this below.

 ## Installation